Dk-Raziel/Weather-app/README.md

 To launch it, download the code, perform a `npm install` and after that `ng serve`, sit back and let the magic flow.

+## Documentation

+Documentation is already part of the repo, and can be viewed inside the `documentation` folder and opening the `index.html` file, but it can be updated (or viewed real time) simply by executing `npm run compodoc` and accessing the served url `http://127.0.0.1:8080`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.